srsrrk/headspin_assignment/README.md

 2.filename reverse string.py
-reverses the entered string without reversing the individual words the given string must be separated by fullstop
+reverses the entered string without reversing the individual words the given string must be separated by fullstop for example when you run the program OUTPUT: enter a string with dot as separator HELLO.WORLD ENTER WORLD.HELLO

 for example when you run the program OUTPUT: ENTER A STRING 3.filename series.py